A Floer fundamental group: Main definitions and statements.

-From this point of view, a Floer loop step through index an $1$ periodic orbit is the exact analog of a Morse loop step through index 1 critical point.
+From this point of view, a Floer loop step through an index $1$ periodic orbit is the exact counterpart of a Morse loop step through an index 1 critical point.

-\begin{remark} One noticeable difference between the Morse and Floer setting however, is that the Floer moduli space $\M(y,\emptyset)$ need not be connected~: each connected component can be interpreted as different ``Floer unstable manifold'' of the orbit $y$, which hence has to be considered as as many virtually distinct orbits. \end{remark}
+\begin{remark} One noticeable difference between the Morse and Floer settings however, is that the Floer moduli space $\M(y,\emptyset)$ need not be connected~: each connected component can be interpreted as being one ``Floer unstable manifold'' of the orbit $y$, which hence has to be considered as as many virtually distinct orbits. \end{remark}

 \begin{remark} For orbits $y$ of higher index, the components of the moduli space $\M(y,\emptyset)$ can still be regarded as ``Floer unstable manifolds'' of $y$.
-However, unlike the Morse unstable manifolds, there is no control a priori on the topology of such a space~: it need not be connected, nor need the connected components be balls. \end{remark}
+However, there is no control a priori on the topology of such a space~: it need not be connected, nor need the connected components be balls. \end{remark}

-Similarly, assuming by genericity that $\star$ is not critical for $f$, the Morse analog of the space $\M(\star,\emptyset)$ is the collection of segments of the (unique) trajectory passing through $\star$, running from $\star$ down to some arbitrary point $p$ below it along this trajectory.
+Similarly, assuming by genericity that $\star$ is not critical for $f$, the Morse counterpart of the space $\M(\star,\emptyset)$ is the collection of segments of the (unique) trajectory passing through $\star$, running from $\star$ down to some arbitrary point $p$ below it along this trajectory.
 It is in one to one correspondence with (the closure of) the piece of trajectory flowing from $\star$ down to the index $0$ critical point below it.

 Definitions \ref{def:FloerStep} and \ref{def:FloerLoopStep} are not very explicit and a more usable description of a step is obtained by specifying its ends~: \begin{proposition} For $y\in\CovOrbits_{1}(H)$, a Floer loop step through $y$ is characterized by a quadruple $ (\alpha,\beta,\beta',\alpha')$ with $\alpha\in\M(x,\emptyset)$, $\beta\in\M(y,x)$, $\beta'\in\M(y,x')$, and $\alpha'\in\M(x',\emptyset) $ for some $x,x'\in\CovOrbits_{0}(H)$ such that